Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 The mod supports all Enhanced Edition games patched to v2.0 or higher.
 It is also compatible with Pecca's "Dragonspear UI++" and largely compatible with Lefreut's Enhanced UI (LeUI).
 Some options may be moved into other sections when these mods have been detected.
+The "Improved Cheat Menu" may also produce some minor visual glitches if Lefreut's Enhanced UI is installed.
+Functionality is not adversely affected, however.

 The mod can not be installed together with EEUITweaks component "Hidden Game Options".
 You can install either one, but not both at the same time.